yazi-rs/yazi-rs.github.io/docs/configuration/theme.md

 ## [icon]

-Display icon based on the first matched rule, noting that end with `/` for directories.
+Display icon based on the first matched rule.

 You can prepend or append rules to the default through `prepend_rules` and `append_rules`, see [Configuration mixing](/docs/configuration/overview#configuration-mixing) for details.